 Designated as an official Area of Outstanding Natural Beauty, the Cotswolds is the UK’s pin-up destination.
 Travelers are awed with its billowing green countryside, rolling hills, historical cities, and doll house-pretty villages.
-Covering more than 2,000 square kilometres, though, it takes some planning to see the best sights in the Cotswolds, especially when you have limited vacation time.
+Covering more than 2,000 square kilometres, though, a visit takes some planning.
+That is, if you want to see the best sights in the Cotswolds and have limited vacation time.

 Top 10 places to visit in the Cotswolds

 We asked Ian Henry, who offers guided tours of the area, to share his 10 best sights in the Cotswolds and offer some travel tips.
 From railways to farms to cute little Cotswold villages, here are his suggestions for the best things to see and how to make the most of a trip to this picture perfect patch of south-central England.

 This immense World Heritage palace was the birthplace of wartime prime minster Sir Winston Churchill.
 Visitors can explore both its grand state rooms – including the one where Churchill took his first breaths – and immaculate gardens.
 Pack a picnic in the summer or visit at Christmas to trace a light trail around the grounds.

 Dating from Roman times, Gloucester is the best-preserved Victorian port in the country and is well known for a cloistered cathedral that was used as a Harry Potter filming location.
 This city has packed events schedule that includes an animated waterside foodie festival – and it's only two hours from London.

 In Roman times, Cirencester – or Corinium as it was then known – was the second largest Roman town outside London.
 Rummage through its Roman roots by visiting the Corinium Museum and the amphitheatre.